 This comes up after an interview that Brian Sumers of Skift did with the president of United Airlines, Scott Kirby, who's known as "the most 'by the numbers' executive in the airline industry today."

-"Known that" by the noted airline chronicler Gary Leff of View From the Wing, by the way who also calls Kirby "a destroyer of airlines."
+He's known as that by the noted airline chronicler Gary Leff of View From the Wing, by the way, who also calls Kirby "a destroyer of airlines."

-Even Sumers calls him "the basic economy guy," an airline executive who pushed for new, bare bones tickets in order to compete on price with discount airlines like Southest, Spirit, JetBlue, and Frontier.
+Even Sumers calls him "the basic economy guy," an airline executive who pushed for new, bare bones tickets to compete on price with discount airlines like Southest, Spirit, JetBlue, and Frontier.

-During the interview Sumers asks Kirby about how the 2017 incident where a passenger, Dr. David Dao, was dragged off a plane affected United's brand, and what his priorities are for 2019.
+During the interview Sumers asks Kirby about how the 2017 incident when a passenger, David Dao, was dragged off a plane affected United's brand, and what his priorities are for 2019.

 And Kirby's reply, for the first time, suggests something different might be coming:

 [Next year] and beyond really is going to be about changing our DNA and changing how people feel when they fly United.
 You know, not just the hard metrics of, "Did you get me there on time and what are the financial numbers?"
 But changing how people feel.
 The epiphany for me after Dr. Dao was [realizing] how different the world is today and how perception and opinion matter so much and how much more quickly something can go viral.